 Specialize in your most profitable products.
-Unless you only raise one crop or animal production segment, determining your best product mix is a critical management decision that is obscured by all the indirect costs (labor, equipment, fuel, etc.) consumed unequally by those products.
-Again, crop returns are further complicated by government and crop insurance programs, varying yields and prices, secondary products and synergetic effects from crop rotations.
+Unless you only raise one crop or animal production segment, determining your best product mix is a critical management decision obscured by all the indirect costs (labor, equipment, fuel, etc.) consumed unequally by those products.
+Again, crop returns are further complicated by government and crop insurance programs, varying yields and prices, secondary products, and synergetic effects from crop rotations.

 "Right size" your overhead and production capacity.
 Management accounting can do much more than simply determine historical product costs.
 All operations are organized around recurring cost center "activities" (planting, spraying, feed preparation, trucking, shop, etc.) rather than products.
 Knowing your internal cost of performing an activity will allow you to implement these strategies:

 - Cost control at a measurable, manageable, and repeatable level.

 - Optimize cost center capacity to match levels of production.